Angiosarcoma of the head and face skin C44.-

 This section has been translated automatically.

-Larger studies could prove the value of a postoperative adjuvant radiation therapy (linear accelerators are recommended) (significant reduction of mortality).
-Dose: 55-60 Gy, up to 75 Gy for suspected residual tumour.
-A large-scale safety level should be maintained.
-Radiation therapy alone is not recommended as the clinical results are inferior to combination therapy.
+Larger studies have demonstrated the value of postoperative adjuvant radiotherapy (linear accelerators are recommended) (significant reduction in mortality).
+Dose: 55-60 Gy, with suspected residual tumor up to 75 Gy.
+A large safety distance should be maintained.
+Radiation therapy alone is not recommended, as the clinical results are inferior to combination therapy.

 Internal therapy